Magnus Carlsen: 2007

 Playing in the top group of the Corus chess tournament for the first time, Carlsen placed last with nine draws and four losses, scoring 4½/13.
-In the Linares chess tournament, Carlsen played against top-rated players Veselin Topalov, Viswanathan Anand, Peter Svidler, Alexander Morozevich, Levon Aronian, Peter Leko, and Vasyl Ivanchuk.
-Despite being rated significantly lower than any of them, he finished in second place on tiebreaks with 7½/14, having scored four wins, seven draws and three losses, and achieving a PR of 2778.
+In the Linares chess tournament, Carlsen faced elite opposition and was the lowest-rated player by a large margin.
+Despite this, he tied for second place with 7½/14 (+4−3=7), with wins over Alexander Morozevich, Vasyl Ivanchuk (twice), and Veselin Topalov, and a PR of 2778.

-Carlsen played for the first time in the Melody Amber blind and rapid chess tournament in Monte Carlo in March.
-In the 11 rounds, he achieved eight draws and three losses in the blindfold games, as well as three wins, seven draws and one loss in the rapid games.
-This resulted in a shared ninth place in the blindfold, shared second place in the rapid (behind Anand), and a shared eighth place overall.
+In March, Carlsen played in his first Melody Amber blind and rapid chess tournament in Monte Carlo.
+In the blindfold portion, he achieved a winless score of 4/11 (+0–3=8) to finish in shared ninth place.
+In the rapid portion, he finished 6½/11 (+3–1=7) for shared second place.
+Overall, he finished in shared eighth place.

 In May and June, he participated in the Candidates Tournament for the FIDE World Chess Championship 2007, facing Levon Aronian in a six-game match at standard time controls, which Carlsen drew (+2−2=2) by coming from behind twice.
 The four-game rapid playoff was drawn as well (+1−1=2), with Carlsen winning the last game to stay in the match.
 Eventually, Aronian eliminated Carlsen from the tournament after winning both tiebreak blitz games.

 In July and August, Carlsen won the Biel Grandmaster Tournament with a 6/10 record and a PR of 2753.
 His score was matched by Alexander Onischuk and they played a match to break the tie.
 After drawing two rapid and two blitz games, Carlsen won the armageddon game.
 Immediately after the Biel tournament, Carlsen entered the open Arctic Chess Challenge in Tromsø, but his fourth-place result with +5=4 was a slight underperformance in terms of rating.
-In the first round, Carlsen conceded a draw to his classmate Brede Hagen (rated 2034) after having a lost position at one point.
 A game which attracted some attention was his sixth-round win over his father, Henrik Carlsen.

 Carlsen reached the semi-final round of the World Chess Cup in December, after defeating Michael Adams in the round of 16 and Ivan Cheparinov in the quarterfinals.
-In the semi-final, he was eliminated by the eventual winner, Gata Kamsky, scoring ½–1½.
+In the semi-final, he was eliminated by eventual winner, Gata Kamsky 1½–½.